 Rioja Alta: The vineyards of this western area of the Rioja wine region lie on slopes which reach as high as 800m above sea level.
 It is home to the town of Haro which is the de facto capital of the wine growing region (Logroño is the administrative capital of La Rioja).
 Visitors to the town can visit some of the region’s best-known bodegas including La Rioja Alta, Muga, CVNE and Ramón Bilbao.

 Rioja Alavesa: Whilst this area lies further east in the Basque province of Álava, it shares many of the same physical characteristics as Rioja Alta.
 Its main towns are Laguardia and Elciego which are home to a number of prestigious wineries including Bodegas Valdelana and Bodegas Marqués de Riscal.

 Rioja Oriental: This is the largest of the three sub-regions which produces approximately 40% of Rioja’s total output.
 It lies beyond Logroño, to the east, and was known as Rioja Baja until 2018.
 It stands at a lower altitude than the other two regions and experiences a warmer, drier climate.
 Typically the wineries in this region are co-operatives and family-run bodegas which produce a lower quality of wine than the wineries in Rioja Alta and Rioja Alavesa.

 Rioja Wine Tourism

-Getting to La Rioja
+Getting to the La Rioja Wine Region

 Where to Stay in La Rioja